akretion/ooor/README.md

 Change log level:

-By default the log level is very verbose (debug level) to help newcomers to jumpstart However you might want to change that.
+By default the log level is very verbose (debug level) to help newcomers to jumpstart.
+However you might want to change that.
 2 solutions:
     $ Ooor.logger.level = 1 #available levels are those of the standard Ruby Logger class: 0 debug, 1 info, 2 error
     $ In the config yaml file or hash, set the :log_level parameter